dnmvisser/ansible_atlassian_confluence/README.md

 * The `cmprescott.xml` role to manipulate XML files.
 * The `dnmvisser.mellon_sp` role to deploy mod_mellon.
 * The `geerlingsguy.apache` role to deploy Apache 2.4.
+* An X.509 key pair for Apache to do HTTPS.
+* An X.509 key pair for use with the mod_mellon SAML service provider.
 * A SAML2 IdP.
-* An X-509 key/cert for use with Apache.